zaf/agi/Readme.md

 ```go
 func (a *Session) SetMusic(opt string, class ...string) (Reply, error)
 ```
-SetMusic enables/disables Music on hold generator by settong opt to "on" or "off".
+SetMusic enables/disables Music on hold generator by setting opt to "on" or "off".
 Optional parameter: class, if not specified, then the default music on hold class will be used.
 Res is always 0.